arduino/docs-content/content/arduino-cloud/03.tutorials/document-projects-through-webeditor/classroom_project.md

 Once you have finished creating the essential components of your project, you can upload the files and share it with the rest of your class.

 ### 9. Import your files
-Keeping your files organised in plae is important as it makes your life easier.
+Keeping your files organised is important.
 You can import the circuit diagram and the photo of your project from the dropdown next to the sketch.

 ![classroom_project_import_files.png](assets/classroom_project_import_files.png)